TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- This might be important for not exposing tactical information
 	- Predict collisions with items only if they weren't just recently dropped by a remote player

-- Desync issues
-	- Could it be that the predicted cosm is advanced by mistake instead of the referential one?
-	- Perhaps operator= of the physics system inadvertently modifies something of the world which it copies?
-		- The island only ever exists temporally.
-		- Problem: the stack allocator is rewritten.
-There are possibly dangling addresses.

 - fix Common state crash